khurushbengali/Git-Training-Assignment-2/README.md

 # Git-Training-Assignment-2
-This is the first line.
+This is the new first line.
-This is the second line.
+This is the new second line.
-This is the third line.
+This is the new third line.
-This is the fourth line.
+This is the new fourth line.
-This is the fifth line.
+This is the new fifth line.